-She was reported to be ‘mentally difficult’; a description that could apply to me in various times of my own life.
-But was she already mentally difficult or did this state of mind develop?
+She was reported to be ‘deficient’ and ‘mentally difficult’; a description that could apply to me at various times of my own life.
+But when did this apparent state of mind develop?
 Did it already exist or was it a control mechanism?
 Was it because they wouldn’t return her children?

-In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, a woman, pregnant, caring for many children, homeless and penniless.
+In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, deficient, a woman, pregnant, caring for many children, homeless and penniless.
 Add to that an abusive, alcoholic husband and there was no help for her.
 But at least there was the State; the children wouldn’t be destitute.

 The Neglected Children’s Act 1915 (and subsequent amendments) meant the Victorian Government was on the job.
 Or at least, our civilisation recognised the need for a central body to oversee the care of ‘neglected’ children.
 In theory this is fantastic.
 In practice it was an arduous task; to oversee the vast number of neglected children.
 Any help that alleviated that burden was considered a blessing.

-Frankly if I wasn’t already mentally difficult, I soon would be if my children were kept from me.
+Frankly if I wasn’t already mentally difficult, I might soon be if my children were kept from me.